TAB LYN UNO

 Our Businesses Deserve Educated and Qualified Utah Employees.

-Look into the economic feasibility of offering “free” higher education programs for residents committed to working for Utah businesses.
+Look into the economic feasibility of offering “reduced cost" higher education programs for residents committed to working for Utah businesses.

 Opening up to the idea of business tax credits or deductions for providing on-site child care services for operating costs for private contractors and capital expenditures for construction or remodeling of child care rooms or centers that offer child care that has often been difficult for employees and owners to find and afford.

 Explore non-traditional housing options such smaller housing designs to lower the exorbitant cost of housing for Utah employees, especially for Millennials and lower-income employees, and carefully plan neighborhoods based on sustainable urban-design principles to accommodate moderate increases in housing density to minimize their impact on our communities.